For many faith traditions, gathering together for worship is at the heart of what it means to be a community of faith.

-- Location: Outdoor gatherings are safer than indoor gatherings, especially when combined with other strategies such as wearing masks and increasing distance between people.
+- Location: For unvaccinated individuals, outdoor gatherings are safer than indoor gatherings.
 Gatherings in large, well-ventilated spaces are safer than gatherings in smaller spaces that are not well-ventilated, especially when unvaccinated individuals take all precautions, such as distancing and mask wearing.

-- Duration: Spending less time with people outside your household is safer than spending longer time.
+- Duration: For unvaccinated individuals, spending less time with other unvaccinated people outside your household is safer than spending longer time.
 This may be especially true in indoor environments where people are shouting or singing.

 Relative Risk Levels for Attending Religious Gatherings:

-- Singing and playing wind instruments are considered to be high risk activities due to the increased amount of respiratory droplets and aerosols that may contain the COVID-19 virus if a person is infected.
-For this reason, singing is not recommended as part of religious services at this time.
-Increasing distance between people who may be unvaccinated, strongly encouraging or requiring masks for unvaccinated individuals, and increasing ventilation in an area (or singing outside) can help reduce this risk.
-VDH's Guidance for Performing Arts has more recommendations for singing and playing instruments.
+- Singing and playing wind instruments are considered to be high risk activities for unvaccinated individuals due to the increased amount of respiratory droplets and aerosols that may contain the COVID-19 virus if a person is infected.
+Increasing distance between people who may be unvaccinated, strongly encouraging or requiring masks for unvaccinated individuals, and increasing ventilation in an area (or singing outside, especially if unvaccinated) can help reduce this risk.

 - Outdoor or drive-in services are considered safer options for individuals who are not yet vaccinated.